PaoloFrigo/monitor-printer/doc/notes.md

 I've spent about 2.5 hours for turning these few lines of code into something more reusable and configurable in the future.

 I've added logging functionality, decoupled part of external functionalities into libraries (in a lib folder) and finally listed a set of useful tests (still in progress) for code coverage and continuous integration (CI).

+I've re-organised the documentation and readme (another 30 minutes).